 This procedure provides the System Operator assigned to the Reliability Risk Desk with detailed procedures required for performing the duties assigned to that position.

-The Reliability Risk Operator is responsible for the safe and efficient operation of all Intermittent Renewable Resource (IRR) generation assets.
+The Reliability Risk Operator is responsible for the safe and efficient operation of all Inverter Based Resource (IBR) generation assets.
 The Reliability Risk Operator coordinates with the Reliability Unit Commitment, Real-Time, Transmission and Security, Resource, Operations Support Engineer, Shift Supervisor and other ERCOT Operators as necessary to maintain grid reliability.
-The Reliability Risk Desk also responds to QSE’s inquiries about intermittent generation dispatch, wind and solar forecast, operations, curtailments and other related tasks.
+The Reliability Risk Desk also responds to QSE’s inquiries about inverter based generation dispatch, wind and solar forecast, operations, curtailments and other related tasks.

 1.2 Scope